 firstname.lastname@example.org joined Watsi on June 29th, 2021.
-Five months ago, email@example.com joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. firstname.lastname@example.org's most recent donation supported Jacob, a playful 3-year-old from Venezuela, to fund corrective surgery for his birth condition.
+Eleven months ago, email@example.com joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. firstname.lastname@example.org's most recent donation supported Abigail, a three-year-old girl from Haiti, to fund surgery to repair a birth defect in her heart.

 Jacob is a 3-year-old who lives with his family in Colombia.
 His parents moved from Venezuela after he was born seeking better opportunities for their family.
 Jacob has a 6-year-old sister who loves to play with him.
 Jacob's family calls him their rainbow baby as after a miscarriage this little angel came to fill his parents lives with joy.
 He loves to play with cars and different toys, he shares everything unless it's a candy he really likes.
 He enjoys watching tv and singing and his favorite song is baby shark!
 On December 20th, our medical partner Clínica Noel will help Jacob undergo a orchidopexy procedure to heal his birth condition.
 They are raising $1,167 to fund his surgery and care.
 Jacob's mother said: "I just hope that with this surgery everything goes perfectly.
 I dream that he can have a normal future with a family and no health difficulties."